BethMassi/HybridSharedUI/Readme.md

     c.
 Interactive render mode = Server

     d.
 Interactivity location = **Global** <-- _This setting is important because hybrid apps always run interactive and will throw errors on pages or components that explicitly specify a render mode.
-See [#51235](https://github.com/dotnet/aspnetcore/issues/51235)_
+See [#51235](https://github.com/dotnet/aspnetcore/issues/51235).
+If you do not use a global render mode, you will need to implement the pattern shown in the repository._

     e.
 Uncheck Include sample pages